DhwaniSondhi/Design-Patterns/README.md

 - **The solution:** The solution describes the elements that make up the design, their relationships, responsibilities, and collaborations.
 - **The consequences:** The consequences are the results and trade-offs of applying the pattern.

-This reposiory gives the descriptions of few design patterns and their use in various problems.<br />
+This repository gives the descriptions of few design patterns and their use in various problems.<br />
 **Please refer to specific design pattern README.md for more details.**

 ### Design Patterns: